Additional Campus Information

 Residence students will each receive a Residence Room Key from Campus Services/Reception during the move in period.
 Replacement Residence Room Keys can be obtained at Campus Services/Reception for $20 (pay at Finance).

 Students may rent lockers from Campus Services.
-Lockers are available on a first come, first served basis.
+Lockers are available on a first come, first serve basis.

 Care of Campus Property